 Working to encourage and build a culture of sustainable peace

-- Human development; care for the environment and natural resources; poverty reduction; the role of international organizations, solidarity.
+- Care for the environment and natural resources; poverty reduction; the role of international organizations, solidarity.